Spring into Action: Simple Steps to Bring Your Horse Back After Winter

-Soon winter will be over and with spring in the air, we will all want to get back in the saddle and start riding our horses again.
+With spring in the air, we will all want to get back in the saddle and start riding our horses.
 Many horse owners can’t ride or exercise their horses as much as they would like during the winter because they don’t have access to indoor facilities and the weather where they live is not conducive to outdoor riding or training.
 Bringing horses back into work after a winter vacation needs to be done gradually; you can start the horse back into work at a lower level and increase the length and intensity of workouts.
 At the same time, you must adjust the horse's feed as needed to address present body condition (too thin or too fat), as well as nutrient requirements for the increased work.
 It doesn’t matter what your horse’s level of fitness was when you stopped riding by the end of three or more months of inactivity, all conditioning your horse had is essentially lost.
 Even if the horse had plenty of turnout, many horses don’t do much more than eat and stand around, especially when the weather and ground conditions are bad.
 Here are a few simple guidelines you can use to ensure your horse a safe entrance back into exercise after a prolonged break.

 Make feeding changes gradually